joewiz/joewiz.github.io/_posts/2014-12-16-a-bookmarklet-for-fixing-urls-with-dns-errors.md

 {% endhighlight %}

 With the corporate intranet URL, though, I ran right into a roadblock using this approach:
-`window.location.href` was returning `data:text/html,chromewebdata"` instead of the URL in the location bar.
+`window.location.href` was returning `data:text/html,chromewebdata` instead of the URL in the location bar.
 The problem was that Chrome's DNS error page had usurped the window's `location`!
 It seemed that the original URL was nowhere to be found in the DOM in `window.*` where I was used to looking.

 But then I noticed that the text of Chrome's error page contained the original URL.
-While View Source was of no help, I brought up Google's Developer Tools (right click on the page and select Inspect Element) and dug into the actual source code of the error page.
+While View Source was of no help, I brought up Google's Developer Tools (right-click on a web page, and select Inspect Element) and dug into the actual source code of the error page.
 I found the full original URL in a Javascript variable accessible via `templateData.summary.failedUrl`.
 Typing this phrase into the Developer Console returned the original URL.